octivi/duplicacy-manager/README.md

 Duplicacy CLI (Command Line Interface) is free for personal use and commercial trial.
 Commercial use of Duplicacy CLI requires per-user licenses available from [Duplicacy website](https://duplicacy.com/).

+## Project goals

+* Cross-platform – runs on any platform supported by Duplicacy (Linux, MacOS, Windows)
+* Convention over configuration – sensible defaults that may be changed if needed
+* Fire&forget – self auto-update and Duplicacy auto-update
+* Quiet – bother user only if something went wrong
+* Simple, one-file download – self-contained single binary or script, easy to download and use
+* Properly licensed – permission for private and commercial use

 ## Quick Start

 ### Windows